T

 museum

 Housed in a former power station, this is Britain's national gallery of international modern art.
-Explore its impressive collection and enjoy panoramic city views from the viewing level.
+Its Turbine Hall often features large-scale installations, and the viewing level offers panoramic city views.

-• Free general admission, special exhibitions may require tickets.
+• Free general admission; special exhibitions may have a fee.

 ~90 min